twolock/distreg-illustration/README.md

 This repository accompanies Wolock *et al.* (2021).
 In `Illustration.pdf`, we provide a short demonstration of fitting a series of increasingly complex distributional models to simulated data using `brms`.

-Here, we provide very brief instructions for fitting sinh-arcsinh models and a PDF (Illustration.pdf) with a more detailed example.
+Here, we provide very brief instructions for fitting sinh-arcsinh models.

 ## Quick Start